tmbdev/clstm/README.md

 The `rnntests.py` script will generate a number of simple sequence recognition tasks for testing.

-# TODO
+# TODO / UPCOMING

-  - consistently provide a separate `update()` method
-  - canned support for multilayer, logistic outputs, linear outputs
+  - the HDF5 network save format will probably change
+  - Lua and Torch bindings
   - 2D LSTM support
-  - more testing